Skip to article frontmatterSkip to article content

 You can specify the output template, download the template and tweak to match your preferences.
 We won’t go into detail here, but you can find more information in the MyST Markdown documentations.

 When starting your own project, consider whether a PDF output is desired.
-If so, consider the interactive elements that may be included and wether or not, some functionality and not all multimedia are supported in a PDF.
-For instance, a *.gif file cannot be included in a PDF.
+If so, consider the interactive elements that may be included and that some functionality and multimedia types are not supported in a PDF.
+For instance, a *.gif file or movie cannot be included in a PDF.
 JB2 is thoughtful in this by choosing the best possible alternative if multiple files with the same name but different extensions are present: gif is chosen over png, png over jpg.
-Rather than specifying the extension, you can just use the file name and an asterisk, e.g. ![figure](figures/mystvstex.*).

 For YouTube clips and online interactive materials embedded through iframes, you can make use of plugins.
 See for instance the iframe-to-thumbnail plugin.
 This plugin replaces the iframe with a thumbnail image that links to the original content as well as a QR code and a link in the caption.